unode/firefox_decrypt/README.md

 #### About

-Firefox Decrypt is a tool to extract passwords from Firefox profiles.
+Firefox Decrypt is a tool to extract passwords from Firefox/Thunderbird profiles.

 It can be used to recover passwords from a profile protected by a Master Password as long as the latter is known.